 Nationwide Police Engagement: The HPAC is signposted nationwide in all police custody suites in the country as the non-paramedic referral pathway.
-This is alongside common law disclosure, helping to rapidly identify and alert service providers of new risks to patients, staff, the public and employers.
-The council regularly shares intelligence with police forces in bilateral information exchanges when dealing with referrals and fitness to practice investigations; helping both law enforcement and HPAC to better serve and protect citizens, staff and employers through regulation compliance.
+This arrangement is based on the principles of common law disclosure and helps to rapidly identify and alert service providers of new risks to patients, staff, the public and employers.
+The council regularly shares intelligence with police forces in bilateral information exchanges when dealing with referrals and fitness to practice investigations.
+This helps both law enforcement and HPAC to better serve and protect citizens, staff, and employers through regulatory compliance.

 Engagement with the Disclosure & Barring Service (DBS): The HPAC shares details of relevant referrals that we receive with the DBS.
 Details of our investigations, including registrant compliance with the fitness to practice process and outcomes, provide valuable insight for the Barring Service when assessing individuals.
 It is crucial that all providers of regulated activities (employers or volunteer managers of those working in regulated activity in England, Wales, and Northern Ireland) understand their legal duty to make a referral to the DBS if certain conditions are met.
 Learn more by following this link.

 Kenny Gibson is the National Head of Safeguarding for the NHS, overseeing several portfolios, including Child Sexual Exploitation, Female Genital Mutilation and Looked After Children, and is the Safeguarding Lead for the HPAC.
 Prior to becoming the Head of Safeguarding for NHS England & NHS Improvement, Kenny was the Head of Public Health Commissioning for London.
 Kenny is passionate about connecting with and listening to patients, carers, and health practitioners in order to improve services and experiences within the NHS, as well as to empower people about their own well-being.